-Guilden Morden Church of England (VC) Primary School fully recognises the responsibility it has under the Education Act 2002(section 175/157), to "make arrangements to safeguard and promote the welfare of children".
+Guilden Morden Church of England Primary Academy fully recognises the responsibility it has under the Education Act 2002(section 175/157), to "make arrangements to safeguard and promote the welfare of children".

 The school staff will therefore be alert to signs of abuse and neglect and will follow the Local Safeguarding Children Board (LSCB) procedures to ensure that children receive appropriate and effective support and protection.